-Council established its grants program to provide support to community groups and individuals in recognition of their vital contribution made to Brisbane's development and community well-being.
+Council’s grants program provides support to community organisations in recognition of their vital contribution made to Brisbane’s development and community well-being.

 This policy demonstrates and outlines Council’s role in supporting the community.
 Community grants extend the community’s capability to conduct activities, create opportunities for community capacity building, develop and maintain sustainable community infrastructure and build strong partnerships for community benefit.

-This policy also assists councillors and Council employees to achieve consistency in corporate processes and procedures when developing, assessing, monitoring, acquitting and evaluating grants.
+This policy assists Councillors and Council employees to achieve consistency in corporate processes and procedures when developing, assessing, monitoring, acquitting and evaluating grants.

 This policy identifies: